uwe-koeckemann/eurocore-backend/README.md

-# EuroCore Coopetion Service
+# EuroCore Coopetition Service

-Used to track teams, robots, and modules for running a coopetion.
+Used to track teams, robots, and modules for running a coopetition.

 ## How to Run